juntossomosmais/django-stomp/.github/pull_request_template.md

 ## What is being delivered?

 Describe here all the changes that will be made and what the expected result is.
+If an issue was created you should also reference it!

 ## What impacts?